How to Fix Wash arm connection on Cove DW2450

 Is it safe to run my Cove DW2450 with a loose wash arm connection?

-No, a loose connection can cause poor cleaning performance and potential water damage inside the appliance.
+No, a loose connection can lead to poor cleaning performance and potential water damage inside the appliance.
 Repair it before running another wash cycle.